yannbellot/free-framer-components/README.md

 * Access to web version of Framer or install Framer on your computer.

 To use Figleaf with the demo file :
-* [Access to Figleaf demo file in Framer Showcase](https://www.framer.com/showcase/project/jYAGqQXvxOitU1IFY1VF/?fbclid=IwAR1_tRgVoSXMBw1ICzf5e8MPDdplnNc4iBSzSZROMuRnrnV9f45WN3re3lE) and clic on 'Duplicate on Framer'.
+* [Access to Figleaf demo file in Framer Showcase](https://www.framer.com/showcase/project/jYAGqQXvxOitU1IFY1VF/?fbclid=IwAR1_tRgVoSXMBw1ICzf5e8MPDdplnNc4iBSzSZROMuRnrnV9f45WN3re3lE) and clic on `Duplicate on Framer`.

 To use figleaf by copy/past the code :
 * Create 4 code files in Framer Assets : `BasicFunctions.txt`, `Distortion.txt`, `Perlin.txt` and `Colors.txt`.